sapcc/terraform-provider-ccloud/website/docs/r/arc_job_v1.html.markdown

   executing the binary, specified in the `path` argument.
 Changing this forces a new resource to be created.

+The `chef` block supports:

+* `enable` - (Required) Generates the payload, which enables the Chef Agent on the Arc Agent.
+Conflicts with `enable`.
+Changing this forces a new resource to be created.

+* `zero` - (Required) The Chef Zero payload.
+The `zero` object structure is documented below.
+Conflicts with `enable`.
+Changing this forces a new resource to be created.

+The `enable` block supports:

+* `omnitruck_url` - (Optional) The Chef repository URL containing the Chef binaries to download.
+Defaults to `https://www.chef.io/chef/metadata`.
+Read more on the Chef Docs [website](https://docs.chef.io/api_omnitruck.html).
+  Changing this forces a new resource to be created.

+* `chef_version` - (Optional) The Chef version to run the cookbook.
+Defaults to `latest`.
+Changing this forces a new resource to be created.

-The `chef_zero` block supports (you can find more documentation on the Chef Docs [website](https://docs.chef.io)):
+The `zero` block supports (you can find more documentation on the Chef Docs [website](https://docs.chef.io)):

 * `run_list` - (Required) An ordered list of Chef roles and/or recipes that are